-- The couple will be asked to the Register Office after 28 days to collect “CERTIFICATE FOR MARRIAGE”, usually known as the blue forms, from the registrar office.
+- The couple will be asked to the Register Office after 28 days to collect the marriage schedule.

-- The certificate, which is a legal document, must be brought to the Mosque and handed over to the office before the marriage ceremony.
+- The Marriage Schedule must be brought to the Mosque and handed over to the office before the marriage ceremony.

 - On the day of marriage, the Imam of the mosque who is an appointed Marriage Registrar will be present to conduct the ceremony.
-The Certificates of Marriage will be completed and presented to the applicable parties.
+The marriage schedule will be completed and signed by the Imam and two witnesses along with the bride and groom and presented to the applicable parties.